-- b) The benefits set forth in (a) above shall be paid provided the employee is in pay status the full scheduled workday immediately preceding and the full scheduled workday immediately following such holiday, or is absent from work on one or both of those days with the Employer's permission; such permission shall not be unreasonably denied. - C) Employees covered this by Agreement including probationary employees shall be entitled to one (1) paid personal day in each year of this Agreement.
+Employees by this Agreement including (C) covered probationary employees shall be entitled to one (1) paid personal day in each year of this Agreement.
 At the employee's option, the personal day may be scheduled in accordance with the vacation selection procedures set forth in Article 7 of this Agreement.
 If the employee elects not to schedule said personal day in advance under the vacation selection procedures as provided above, such day shall be designated by the employee and shall not be denied by the Employer.
 If the employee is required or allowed to work on such designated day, the employee shall receive the appropriate holiday premium rate.
 An employee may elect to carry over the personal day to the following calendar year provided such carry over shall not exceed five (5) personal days.
 Employees may not designate such personal day in connection with an existing holiday, Good Friday, or a vacation schedule unless requested by the employee upon ten (10) days written notice and approved by the Employer.
 New employees who commence work for the Employer after June 30 shall not be eligible for this personal day until the following calendar year.